thunder-app/thunder/README.md

 #### **Communities**

-- Browse local community's posts
+- Browse community posts
+- Search for communities from the current instance (and subscribe)
-- Browse your subscriptions if logged in
+- Browse subscriptions if logged in

 #### **Posts**